Club: Club Nacional de Fútbol | Opening: 1900 | Capacity: 34,000

 In 2003, the club announced a major renovation program and two years later an upgraded Gran Parque Central reopened with a friendly between Nacional and Paraguayan side Olimpo.

 Works continued in 2009 with the construction of extra tiers on top of the stands behind both goals.
-These were about to be completed in the summer of 2012, and next new works were started on filling the corners with new stands.
+These were completed in the summer of 2012, following which two out of four corners of the stadium were filled up.

 (photos of the present Estadio Gran Parque Central below)